Pkcs11Interop/Pkcs11Interop/doc/06_GETTING_STARTED.md

-# Getting started with Pkcs11Interop
+# Getting Started with Pkcs11Interop

 Follow the instructions provided by the vendor of your cryptographic device to install and configure the device along with all the required support software.
-Consult device documentation to determine the exact location of unmanaged PKCS#11 library provided by the device vendor.
+Consult the device documentation to determine the exact location of the unmanaged PKCS#11 library provided by the vendor.

-Create new C# console application project in Visual Studio and install [Pkcs11Interop NuGet package](https://www.nuget.org/packages/Pkcs11Interop/) with [NuGet Package Manager UI](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#finding-and-installing-a-package) or any other tool of your choice.
-Replace contents of `Program.cs` file in your project with the following code which displays basic information about your unmanaged PKCS#11 library and all slots it can access.
+Create a new C# console application project in Visual Studio and install the [Pkcs11Interop NuGet package](https://www.nuget.org/packages/Pkcs11Interop/) using the [NuGet Package Manager UI](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#finding-and-installing-a-package) or any other tool of your choice.
+Replace the contents of the `Program.cs` file in your project with the following code, which displays basic information about your unmanaged PKCS#11 library and all accessible slots.

-**WARNING: Don't forget to replace the value of `pkcs11LibraryPath` variable.**
+**WARNING: Don't forget to replace the value of the `pkcs11LibraryPath` variable.**

 ```csharp
 using System;